JUaHELE/bdr/documentation.md

 1. **Start the server daemon first** on the target system
 2. **Start the client daemon** on the source system

-Replication begins automatically once both daemons are running, unless the `-noreplication` flag is used on the client.
+Replication begins automatically once both daemons are running, unless the `--no-replication` flag is used on the client.

 ## Security Considerations